uspki/policies/certificate-policy.md

 The CA SHALL enforce multi-factor authentication for all accounts capable of directly causing certificate issuance.

+For all CAs operating under this policy, the computer security functions listed below are required.
+These functions may be provided by the operating system, or through a combination of operating system, software, and physical safeguards.
+The CA and its ancillary parts shall include the following functionality:

+- authenticate the identity of users before permitting access to the system or applications;
+- manage privileges of users to limit users to their assigned roles;
+- generate and archive audit records for all transactions; (see section 5.4)
+- enforce domain integrity boundaries for security critical processes; and
+- support recovery from key or system failure.

+For certificate status servers operating under this policy, the computer security functions listed below are required:

+- authenticate the identity of users before permitting access to the system or applications;
+- manage privileges of users to limit users to their assigned roles;
+- enforce domain integrity boundaries for security critical processes; and
+- support recovery from key or system failure.

+For remote workstations used to administer the CAs, the computer security functions listed below are required:

+- authenticate the identity of users before permitting access to the system or applications;
+- manage privileges of users to limit users to their assigned roles;
+- generate and archive audit records for all transactions; (see section 5.4)
+- enforce domain integrity boundaries for security critical processes; and
+- support recovery from key or system failure.

+All communications between any PKI trusted role and the CA shall be authenticated and protected from modification.

 ### 6.5.2 Computer security rating
+No Stipulation.

 ## 6.6 Life cycle technical controls

 ### 6.6.1 System development controls
+The system development controls for all CAs and any Registration Authority functions listed below are required:

+- The CA hardware and software shall be dedicated to performing one task: the CA. There shall be no other applications, hardware devices, network connections, or component software installed that are not part of the CA operation.
+Where the CA operation supports multiple CAs, the hardware platform may support multiple CAs.

 ### 6.6.2 Security management controls
+The security management controls for all CAs and any Registration Authority functions listed below are required:

+- The configuration of the CA system, in addition to any modifications and upgrades, shall be documented and controlled.
+- There shall be a mechanism for detecting unauthorized modification to the software or configuration.

 ### 6.6.3 Life cycle security controls
+No stipulation.

 ## 6.7 Network security controls
+The network security controls for all CAs and any Registration Authority functions listed below are required:

+- A network guard, firewall, or filtering router must protect network access to CA equipment.
+- The network guard, firewall, or filtering router shall limit services allowed to and from the CA equipment to those required to perform CA functions.
+- Protection of CA equipment shall be provided against known network attacks.
+- All unused network ports and services shall be turned off.
+Any network software present on the CA equipment shall be necessary to the functioning of the CA application.
+- Any boundary control devices used to protect the network on which equipment is hosted shall deny all but the necessary services to the equipment.
+- Repositories, certificate status servers, and remote workstations used to administer the CAs shall employ appropriate network security controls.
+- Networking equipment shall turn off unused network ports and services.
+- Any network software present shall be necessary to the functioning of the equipment.
+- The CA shall establish connection with a remote workstation used to administer the CA only after successful authentication of the remote workstation at a level of assurance commensurate with that of the CA.

 ## 6.8 Time-stamping

+Asserted times shall be accurate to within three minutes.
+Electronic or manual procedures may be used to maintain system time.
+Clock adjustments are auditable events (see section 5.4.1).

 # 7. CERTIFICATE, CRL, AND OCSP PROFILES